AJEvbank/Kmeans-Project/README.txt

    //This is a multiplier for the seed array { 1, 2, 3, 4 }.

 Note: Command line arguments cannot be skipped.

+Frank Ibem's clusters.py can be used.
+The program will create the file data.txt iff dim = 2.
+If this file has been created, then run clusters.py (included) in the program directory to view a png of the kmeans and its cluster assignments.